Artificial Intelligence in Healthcare

 even for specialists is not always given if suitable technical methods are not used to understand which data and factors are decisive for the AI's decision.

-• Unsicherheit & Bias
+• Uncertainty & bias

 are often the result of training on incomplete or inaccurate data, which can lead to uncertainty in the results of the AI model.